konstantinaaa/PowerBI-Sales-Dashboard/README.md

 # Power BI Sales Dashboard

-This repository contains my Power BI project, created as part of my learning journey with the Udemy course *“Microsoft Power BI – Up & Running with Power BI Desktop.”*
+This repository contains my Power BI project, created as part of my learning journey with the Udemy course *“Microsoft Power BI Desktop for Business Intelligence
+”*

 ## 📊 Project Overview
 The goal of this project is to explore and visualize sales performance using Power BI.